mlcommons/mobile_app_open/flutter/documentation/custom-tasks.md

 2. URL of a .zip archive
 Archive will be automatically downloaded and unzipped.
 3. External resource
-You can specify a path starting with `/sdcard/mlperf_datasets/`.
+You can specify a path starting with `app://`.
-For example: `/sdcard/mlperf_datasets/some/folders/test.txt`.
+For example: `app:///mlperf_datasets/some/folders/test.txt` (note the 3 slashes).
-The app will expect to find a file with path `some/folders/test.txt` relative to the external resources directory.
+The app will expect to find a file with path `mlperf_datasets/some/folders/test.txt` relative to the application root directory.
-Location of the external resources directory is platform dependent.
+Location of the application root directory is platform dependent.
+On iOS it will be: `MLPerf/`.
+On Android it will be `/Android/data/org.mlcommons.android.mlperfbench/files/`

 # Using external resources on an iPhone

 On iOS an application resource folder can be found in `On My iPhone` -> `<app name>`.
-The `external_resources` folder corresponds to the `mlperf_datasets` folder in path specified in `tasks.pbtxt`.
-So, if you have `/sdcard/mlperf_datasets/some/folders/test.txt` path in your config file, then the path on your iPhone would be: `MLPerf/external_resources/some/folders/test.txt`.
+So, if you have `app:///mlperf_datasets/some/folders/test.txt` path in your config file, then the path on your iPhone would be: `MLPerf/mlperf_datasets/some/folders/test.txt`.

 Note, that iPhone's `Files` app has issues with moving folders with big number of files into application folders.
 So if you have an archive with big dataset and want to place it in the app resources folder,